0x80/firestore-facade/README.md

 # Firestore Façade

-A clean and strongly typed interface to Firebase Firestore.
+A clean and strongly typed interface to Firebase Firestore for Typescript projects.

 > This library is not ready for consumption just yet